Companies Start Implanting Microchips Into Workers' Bodies

 Can they scan the real-time position of the chip?
 Because very morning they'll measure about 30 minutes of rapid wrist motion on the right arm and slow finger movements on the left...

-This is unnecessary and stupid (Score:4, Insightful)
+This is unnecessary and stupid (Score:5, Insightful)

 A bracelet with the chip in it would be a much better alternative, with no need to implant anything, cause tissue scarring, risk infection, etc.